NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/KD_DATABASE_CREATION.md

 This is your first time using SQL to create a relational database.
 Working with your instruction team is a good idea if you're stuck on anything or need to talk about concepts.

+> 🧨 DANGER!
+This project requires you to create a table named **Order**, but that is a reserved word in SQL, so make sure that you wrap that word in backticks.

 Once you have all tables defined in SQL, run the statements and select `kneeldiamonds.sqlite3` from the list of options that appear.
 Then open the file and verify that all three tables got created.

 Next: [Requirements chapter >](./KD_REQUIREMENTS.md)